UNEXPLAINED ANEMIA BABESIA MAY BE MISSED

 Laboratory testing revealed acute anemia and mild thrombocytopenia.

-Because of his outdoor exposure in a tick-endemic region, testing for tick-borne infections was performed.
+Because the patient reported outdoor exposure in a tick-endemic region, clinicians also evaluated him for Lyme disease and other tick-borne infections.

 Why Babesia Can Cause Anemia

-Babesia parasites infect red blood cells and multiply inside them.
+Babesia parasites invade and multiply inside red blood cells.

 • Destruction of infected red blood cells